 Privacy and security

-macOS Catalina brings a number of privacy improvements.
+Starting macOS Catalina Apple decided to zero in on privacy improvements.
 Activation Lock means that only you will be able to erase and reactivate your Mac.
 And Catalina runs in its own read-only volume on your startup disk, so nothing can accidentally overwrite system files.
 Finally, in macOS Catalina, apps will need your permission before directly accessing files in your Desktop and Documents folders, as well as iCloud Drive and external disks.
 You’ll also be asked before any app captures keyboard activity or a photo or video of your screen.

 Yet another focus for Apple in recent years has been reducing the amount of time we spend in front of screens and in Catalina, Screen Time comes to the Mac.
 You’ll be able to set limits on how long you spend in front of a screen, and refine those limits for different types of activity.
 You’ll also be able to use Family Sharing to set limits for other members of your family.

 In Mojave, Apple introduced Marzipan, technology that made it easier to port iPad apps to the Mac.
 It used it for some of its own apps, like News.
 Now, with macOS Catalina, Apple has introduced Project Catalyst, a concerted effort to persuade developers to port iPad apps to the new OS.